Benefit of enhanced electrostatic and optical accelerometry for future gravimetry missions: Gravity field recovery

 \subsection{GFR from Bender constellation}

-One of the goals for the future gravimetry missions is to improve the understanding about mass transport in the Earth system.
-Long repeat periods of the orbit for GOCE ($\sim$ 60 days) and GRACE(-FO) ($\sim$ 30 days) cause non-homogeneous distribution of the ground tracks, and as a consequence, a lack of signal.
-Also the peculiar North-South `striping' effect in the recovered gravity field solutions from GRACE(-FO) lead to a degradation of the results and significant loss of the signal.
+One of the goals of future gravimetry missions is to improve the understanding of mass transport in the Earth system.
+Long repeat periods of the orbit for GRACE(-FO) ($\sim$ 30 days) and GOCE ($\sim$ 60 days) cause an inhomogeneous distribution of the groundtracks and consequently a lack of signal.
+Additionally, the peculiar North-South striping effect in the recovered gravity field solutions of GRACE(-FO) leads to a degradation of the results and a significant loss of the signal.

-Most of these problems could be solved by a so-called Bender-type constellation.
-This constellation consists of two simulated GRACE-like satellite pairs, one on a near-polar and one in an inclined orbit. \cite{Purkhauser2020} presented a scheme of the temporal and spatial components of the gravity field covered by existing satellite gravimetry missions, i.e. GRACE and GOCE, as well as several future gravimetry mission concepts: Bender-type constellation and triple pair, see Fig.~\ref{triple_Purkhauser}.
-The Bender-type constellation could be an optimal trade-off through the costs of the mission and the technical difficulties in controlling the motion of the satellites in comparison to the triple-pair constellation.
-Moreover, the Bender double-pair constellation could enhance both spatial and temporal resolutions thanks to the much denser coverage of the globe which allows to self-dealias high-frequency atmospheric and oceanic signals and even provide gravity solutions up to diurnal timescales \citep{Purkhauser2020}.
+Most of these problems could be solved by a so-called Bender constellation.
+This constellation consists of two GRACE-like satellite pairs, one on a near-polar and one in an inclined orbit. \cite{Purkhauser2020} presented a scheme of the temporal and spatial components of the gravity field covered by existing satellite gravimetry missions, i.e., GRACE and GOCE, as well as several future gravimetry mission concepts like a Bender-type constellation or a triple pair, see Fig.~\ref{triple_Purkhauser}.
+The Bender-type constellation could be an optimal trade off through the costs of the mission and the technical difficulties in controlling the motion of the satellites in comparison to the triple-pair constellation.
+Moreover, the Bender double-pair constellation could enhance both spatial and temporal resolutions thanks to the much denser coverage of the globe, which allows to self-dealias high-frequency atmospheric and oceanic signals and even provide gravity solutions up to diurnal timescales \citep{Purkhauser2020}.